Article in brief:

 Expert Infection Prevention Guidance, Consulting Services, and Case Reviews: LFM-Healthcare Solutions, LLC provides medical expertise for healthcare facilities, device manufacturers and the public, specializing in healthcare-associated infections linked to contaminated reusable medical equipment.
 Value-oriented advice with years of experience and trust.

-Objectives: The primary aims of this article (on which this abstract is based) are to assess the adequacy of today’s endoscope reprocessing practices, as well as provide updated guidance to prevent a GI endoscope from remaining contaminated and transmitting multidrug-resistant organisms.
+Objectives: The primary aims of this article are to assess the adequacy of today’s endoscope reprocessing practices, as well as provide updated guidance to prevent a GI endoscope from remaining contaminated and transmitting multidrug-resistant organisms.

 Secondary aims include identifying risk factors for a “reprocessed” flexible endoscope to remain contaminated; to compare the relative infection risks of different types of GI endoscopes; and to discuss a three-tiered, risk-based classification scheme to help guide healthcare facilities considering sterilization of a flexible endoscope.